chucktilbury/Assembler/notes.md

     - Number of lines to show for source and lists.
     - Whether to sho meta-data for variables.
     - Save settings.
-- Add break instruction that does a hard break in the debugger, but is a NOP in the regular VM.
 - Looking at using pointers for Values instead of indexes at runtime and only using integer indexes when serializing the object file.
 - Write the assembler user manual.